THeMAN-nl/boem/README.md

 I managed to make the client side communicate with the backend.
 Fetch blogpost from mongoDB and render it.

-To see how website looks like click--> reactapp- google chrome ---> view raw
+To see how website looks like click--> React App - Google chrome ---> view raw